-In a groundbreaking decision, the High Court of Kenya ruled that the Ministry of Health’s 2014 withdrawal of the “Standards and Guidelines for Reducing Morbidity and Mortality from Unsafe Abortion in Kenya” (Standards & Guidelines), and its subsequent ban on abortion trainings for health care professionals, were arbitrary and unlawful.
-The Standards & Guidelines was an important policy document that guided health care providers on when and how they could provide safe and legal abortion and post-abortion services.
+In a groundbreaking decision, the High Court of Kenya ruled that the Ministry of Health’s 2014 withdrawal of the “Standards and Guidelines for Reducing Morbidity and Mortality from Unsafe Abortion in Kenya” (Standards and Guidelines), and its subsequent ban on abortion trainings for health care professionals, were arbitrary and unlawful.
+The Standards and Guidelines was an important policy document that guided health care providers on when and how they could provide safe and legal abortion and post-abortion services.

 With this ruling, the five-judge bench has resoundingly reaffirmed the constitutional protections for legal abortions in Kenya when the life and health of the pregnant woman is threatened, including for survivors of sexual violence, or in cases of emergency.

 The Center for Reproductive Rights filed this case in 2015 on behalf of JMM, an adolescent girl who became pregnant as a result of rape at the age of 14.
 JMM was unable to access safe abortion or the post-abortion care she needed after seeking out a termination from an unqualified provider.
 JMM later died from ensuing complications.
 Unfortunately, the case of JMM is not unique—seven women and girls die from unsafe abortion in Kenya every day.

 “No woman or girl should die from the inability to access reproductive health care, including abortion,” said Evelyne Opondo, Senior Regional Director for Africa.
 “Today’s judgment is a critical step in ensuring that unsafe abortion does not take the lives of any more of our women and girls.”